Every Print Server has a hidden file share (called Print$) that is used to deliver print Drivers to Windows clients.

 If you can arrange that each user connects to only one print server, management becomes much easier.
 If you have multiple print servers, consider duplicating queues so that no user has to access more than one print server.

-Microsoft Print Migrator 3.1 can backup and restore Print Queues on the print server.
+The Microsoft Print Migrator has now been superseded by PRINTBRM which can backup and restore Print Queues.

 To update client printer connections, use qchange this will not only change the clients connection to a different Print Queue but will also also preserve the user's default printer.